 Buxton himself was the first to archive such recoveries, posting in excess of thirty fully-browsable services to the web in 2014.
 Shortly after Buxton’s pioneering efforts, Teletext Archaeologist Jason Robertson was inspired to take up the mantle, and to date has recovered pages from hundreds of tapes.

-In turn, Terence at TV Whirl was inspired by Robertson to recover teletext from his own recordings.
+In turn, Terence at TV Whirl was inspired to recover teletext from his own recordings.
 As of 2018, he has archived highlights from over 30 services on his website.

 Q. Why are most of the recoveries garbled?
 I didn’t know ‘recovery’ was spelled ‘rjcovjry’!